rpatil524/datamesh-manager-connector-databricks/README.md

 ## Usage

-Start the agent using Docker.
+Start the connector using Docker.
 You must pass the API keys as environment variables.

 ```
 docker run \